CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 Note that we added a check to see if the drops reach the top of the screen abd then remove them from the `drops` table.

 The `ipars(drops)` function gives us each drop and the matching `i` position index in the table.
-We use the `i` index to remove the drop from the list if it has passed off the screen.
+We use the `i` index to remove the drop from the table if it has passed off the screen.

 Next we need to enhance the `love.draw()` function to draw the drops on the screen.
 We loop again through all the `drops` and display each of them at its `drop.x` and `drop.y` coordinate.
 Add the 3 lines of the for loop to the `love.draw()` function: